Xiaohan5349/approw-docs-v1/docs/en/guides/federation/oidc.md

 - [Client Credentials mode](#client-credentials-mode)
 - [Password mode](#password-mode)

-After becoming an OpenID Connect identity source, Other applications can use the corresponding process of the mode to complete user authentication and authorization.
+After becoming an OpenID Connect identity source, other applications can use the process of the corresponding mode to complete user authentication and authorization.

 You can understand the OIDC protocol in depth [here](/concepts/oidc/oidc-overview.md).

 ## Create an Application

 In order for your application to have identity authentication capabilities, you need to create an application in Approw.
 It is recommended to fill in the name of your actual application project.
-In **Console** > **Applications** > **Application List**, click “Create Application”.
+In **Console** > **Applications**, click “Create Application”.

 ![](~@imagesZhCn/guides/federation/oidc/1-1.png)

-Fill in the **application name**, for example, Web Note Project, specify an **authentication address** for your project, where your users will complete authentication.
+Fill in the **application name**, for example, Web Note Project, specify an **subdomain** for your project, where your users will complete authentication.
 Fill in the **callback address** as the **back-end route** of your project.
 Approw will send user information (authorization code actually) to this address.
 Finally, click “Create”.

 ![](~@imagesZhCn/guides/federation/oidc/1-2.png)